Knockout Blessing

 Knockout Blessing is a 2018 Nigerian action thriller film directed by Dare Olaitan and co-produced by Olaitan with Olufemi Ogunsanwo, Bibi Olaitan, and Niyi Olaitan.
 The film stars Ade Laoye with Bucci Franklin, Ademola Adedoyin, Linda Ejiofor, Meg Otanwa and Tope Tedela in supporting roles.
-The film revolves around a girl Blessing whose ambition is to achieve success in her dreams by eradicating poverty.
-However she unexpectedly moved to criminal underworld and gradually reached to Nigerian political system.
+The film revolves around a girl, Blessing whose ambition is to achieve success of her dreams by eradicating poverty.
+However she unexpectedly moves to criminal underworld and gradually reaches the Nigerian political system.

 The film received mostly positive critics acclaim and screened worldwide.